-Customer relationships and backlog are being amortized on a straight-line method over an estimated useful life ranging up to 12.5 years and the remaining life of the contract, respectively, and have been determined to have no residual value.
-Amortizable trade names are being amortized on a straight-line basis over an estimated useful life of approximately 15 years.
+Customer relationships, amortizable trade names and backlog are being amortized on a straight-line method over an estimated useful life ranging up to 15 years and the remaining life of the contract, respectively, and have been determined to have no residual value.
 Certain trade names have indefinite lives and, therefore, are not being amortized.
-Intangible asset amortization expense was \$2.3 million, \$3.6 million and \$3.8 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-Immaterial foreign currency translation adjustments related to goodwill and intangible assets are netted with the amounts indicated above.
+Intangible asset amortization expense was \$9.0 million, \$2.3 million and \$3.6 million for the years ended December 31, 2022, 2021 and 2020, respectively.

-As of December 31, 2021, estimated future intangible asset amortization expense for the each of the next five years and thereafter was as follows:
+As of December 31, 2022, estimated future intangible asset amortization expense for the each of the next five years and thereafter was as follows: